 TGbe editor: Please update the following paragraphs as shown below: [CID 11387, 11388, 11389]

-The BSS Parameters Change Count subfield in the Common Info field is one octet in length and carries an unsigned integer, initialized to 0.
-The value carried in the subfield is incremented when a critical update (as defined in 11.2.3.15 (TIM Broadcast) occurs to the operational parameters for the AP that is affiliated with an AP MLD which is described in the Basic Multi-Link element and satisfies one of the following:
+The BSS Parameters Change Count subfield in the Common Info field (#11387) carries an unsigned integer, initialized to 0.
+The value carried in the subfield is incremented when a critical update (as defined in 11.2.3.15 (TIM Broadcast) and 35.3.10 (BSS parameter critical update procedure)) (#11388) occurs to the operational parameters for the AP that is affiliated with an AP MLD which is described in the Basic Multi-Link element and satisfies one of the following:

 It is the AP that transmitted the Basic Multi-Link element.